baetuc/ADA-CS-401/Project/README.md

 * Cip: different ways of interpreting the sentiment in tweets: emotion, counting of bad words, using open-source libraries and Google API for Natural Language; statistical tests for change of sentiment over time and further analysis; conclusions of sentiment analysis + web page sections for all the mentioned parts.
 * Doru: distribution of tweets, favorites and retweets over years and months, popular tweets analysis (patterns in the hashtags, user-mentions and vocabulary analysis with POS tagging) + writeup of the part I worked on.

+## Final presentation
+ All members will contribute to the final presentation poster.

 ## A list of internal milestones up until project milestone 3
 * Finalizing the data analysis
 * Further exploring options for Natural Language Processing